TheDaemoness/IceAndShadow3/main/scala/mod/iceandshadow3/README.md

 ### 'I' - Interface
 Java: an `interface`.

-Scala: a `trait` that contains only `def`s.
+Scala: a `trait` that contains only public `def`s.

 ### "S" - Singleton/Static
-If a Java file, a class whose only purpose is to group together static methods.
+Java: a singleton OR a class whose only purpose is to group together static methods.

-If a Scala file, an `object`.
+Scala: an `object`.

 Not present on any of the classes in `mod.iceandshadow3` in specific, where it would be redundant.

+### "T" - Trait
+Always written in Scala.
+A trait that does NOT fit the criteria for the `I` prefix.